 The department's gifts, benefits and hospitality policy and gifts, benefits and hospitality register address the accepting, giving, declaring and recording of gifts, benefits and hospitality and apply to staff, contractors and consultants.

-Victorian Government grants, including those administered by the department, can be found on the Grants Victoria website .
+Victorian Government grants, including those administered by the department, can be found at Victorian Government Grants and programs on vic.gov.au.

 Yarrwul Loitjba Yapaneyepuk - Walk the Talk Together: Koori Inclusion Action Plan aims to improve access, participation and effectiveness of justice programs and services to Koories, in order to deliver improved outcomes to the Victorian Koori community.